Welcome to Dystopia: 45 Visions of What Lies Ahead

 SNEAKERS is the charming tale of two young lads from Montreal’s West Island who head off to Plattsburgh, NY, to buy … you guessed it! … sneakers.
 Nothing unusual in that, eh?
 Cross-border shopping is as Canadian as hockey, poutine, beavers and, of course, BeaverTails®.
 It’s been a pastime since John A. MacDonald went searching for Zagnut bars in Massena, NY.
 Except for one tiny detail: This is now.
 And as America steamrolls to renewed greatness, any number of surprises await the unsuspecting, the Plattsburgh-bound protagonists of SNEAKERS leading the oblivious pack.

-Welcome to Dystopia: 45 Visions of What Lies Ahead is available now, directly from the publisher.
+Welcome to Dystopia: 45 Visions of What Lies Ahead is available from all the usual places, including Amazon, Barnes & Noble, and Apple iBooks.
 From dark and dangerous to laugh-out-loud funny and dangerous, the collection makes for compelling reading.
 Harry Turtledove’s The Terrific Leader.
 Jay Russell’s Statues of Limitations.
 Lisa Mason’s Dangerous.
 Paul Witcover’s Walls.
 Ron Goulart’s The Amazing Transformation of the White House Dog.
-Marguerite Reed’s Notes on Retrieving a Fallen Banner.
+Ray Vukcevich’s The Men Will Be Hungry Afterwards.
 Janis Ian’s His Sweat Like the Stars on the Rio Grande.
-Richard Bowes’ The Name Unspoken.
-Barry Malzberg’s January 2018 … If I keep this up, I’ll end up listing the full table of contents.
+Michael Kandel’s Precaution at Penn Station.
+Barry Malzberg’s January 2018 … If I keep this up, I’ll end up listing the entire table of contents.
 So let’s make it simple: Buy it.
 Read it.
 And hope that every author’s “vision of what lies ahead” has totally missed the mark.